beerush-id/logger/README.md

 * **DEBUG**: This level is used for general debugging information.
 These logs are usually only needed for debugging.
 * **VERBOSE**: This level is used for detailed debugging information.
 These logs are usually only needed for debugging.

+> The logger will log all logs with a level greater than or equal to the log level of the logger.
+For example, setting
+> the adapter level to INFO will log all logs with a level of INFO, WARN, or ERROR, but not DEBUG or VERBOSE.

 ### Log Tracking

 The logger supports tracking logs.
 Tracking logs are useful for tracking the execution of a specific part of the code.